 Silay Airfield was one of the main airfields for Japanese Army Air Force (JAAF) bombers and fighters on Negros.
 Attacked by American aircraft during late 1944 until early 1945.

 American missions against Silay

 By the end of the Pacific War, there were about

-200 plus destroyed aircraft here.
+200 plus destroyed were destroyed at the airfield.
 Most were buried.
 Today,

 David Mason reported in 2000:

 "The airfield complex is still there and they're building a new airport runway and passenger terminal for the city of Bocolod.
 They are

 in the process of constructing a new airport here.
 Occasionally